 What EMDR Therapy Actually Is

 EMDR was developed somewhat accidentally.
-Francine Shapiro (1989) was walking in a park, noticing that her distressing thoughts seemed to lose some of their emotional intensity when her eyes moved rapidly from side to side.
+Francine Shapiro, PhD — psychologist, researcher, and Senior Research Fellow at the Mental Research Institute — was walking in a park, noticing that her distressing thoughts seemed to lose some of their emotional intensity when her eyes moved rapidly from side to side.
 She began investigating this phenomenon systematically, and what started as a single case report became one of the most extensively studied psychotherapies in the world.
+As of 2024, EMDR has been validated across more than 400 randomized controlled trials across 30+ countries.
+(PMID: 11748594)

 The World Health Organization includes EMDR among its recommended treatments for PTSD (WHO, 2013).
+Many clients who complete a full EMDR treatment protocol experience significant reductions in PTSD symptoms.
 The American Psychological Association classifies it as an evidence-based treatment.
 The Department of Veterans Affairs recommends it.
-It has been validated across hundreds of randomized controlled trials, in dozens of countries, with populations ranging from combat veterans to sexual assault survivors to children who’ve witnessed domestic violence to high-achieving professionals who can’t figure out why success feels so hollow.
+It has been validated across hundreds of randomized controlled trials, in dozens of countries, with populations ranging from combat veterans to sexual assault survivors to children who’ve witnessed domestic violence to driven professionals who can’t figure out why success feels so hollow.

 It is not pseudoscience.
 It is not “woo.”
 The eye movements may look unusual, but the underlying mechanism is grounded in a compelling model of how the brain stores and processes experience — which I’ll explain in the next section.